Silv3rP/Astro-Framework-Project/README.md

 # Project

-This is a fresh Astro project.
+This is a fresh Astro project static site for a Saykan Combat sports club.

+-HTML
+-CSS
+-ASTRO
+-JAVASCRIPT